-Salary: The Compensation Committee left Mr. Iger's salary for fiscal 2014 unchanged.
+Salary: The Compensation Committee left Mr. Iger's annual salary rate for fiscal 2015 unchanged, though the amount he received during the fiscal year increased by a small amount because fiscal 2015 had 53 weeks whereas fiscal 2014 had 52 weeks.

-Equity Awards: The Compensation Committee left the reported value of Mr. Iger's equity awards for fiscal 2014 unchanged from the reported value in fiscal 2013 and 2012.
+Equity Awards: The Compensation Committee left the value of Mr. Iger's equity awards for fiscal 2015 approximately equal to the values in fiscal 2014, 2013 and 2012.
 Half of this equity award is in the form of performance-based stock units and half is in the form of stock options.

-Non-Equity Incentive Plan Compensation: Mr. Iger's performance-based cash bonus of \$22.8 million reflects performance against the four financial performance measures and pre-defined qualitative goals as discussed below:
+Non-Equity Incentive Plan Compensation: Mr. Iger's performance-based cash bonus of \$22.3 million reflects performance against the four financial performance measures and pre-defined qualitative goals as discussed below:

-- Financial Performance Measures: The Compensation Committee sets aggressive performance ranges for the four financial performance measures which are used to determine 70% of each named executive officer's bonus award and which required overall growth in financial performance in order to maintain or exceed prior-year bonus levels.
-The exceptional financial performance in fiscal 2014 drove growth against these financial measures: - Segment operating income grew 21.3% off of 7.6% growth in fiscal 2013. - Adjusted earnings per share grew 27.4% off of 10.4% growth in the prior year. - Return on invested capital grew 160 basis points to 12.1%. - After-tax free cash flow grew 0.8% to \$7.6 billion, which represented continued strong performance off of the 57.7% increase in fiscal 2013.
+• Financial Performance Measures: The Compensation Committee sets aggressive performance ranges for the four financial performance measures that are used to determine 70% of each named executive officer's bonus award and which require overall growth in financial performance in order to maintain or exceed prior-year bonus levels.

-Under the performance ranges set by the Committee, the growth in the four financial performance measures yielded a weighted financial performance factor of 186%
+In establishing these ranges for fiscal 2015, the Committee considered how to best define measures of success in light of the historic growth rates achieved in fiscal 2014, which were driven in part by the uniquely strong performance of the Company's 2014 film slate.
+The Committee determined that, given these unique circumstances, somewhat lower (but still substantial) growth rates in fiscal 2015 would represent comparably excellent performance and established appropriately challenging target ranges accordingly.
+All fiscal 2015 performance ranges were still well above performance ranges in 2014, with the high end of the ranges representing substantial growth over the record results in fiscal 2014.

+The Company delivered exceptional financial performance against these financial measures as adjusted for purposes of evaluating compensation:

+- Adjusted segment operating income grew 12% on top of 21% growth in fiscal 2014. - Adjusted earnings per share grew 19% on top of 27% growth in the prior year. - Return on invested capital grew 120 basis points to 13.3%. - After-tax free cash flow grew 15% to \$8.7 billion, compared with growth of 1% in fiscal 2014.

-This outstanding performance generated a performance factor equal to the maximum of 200% for each of the measures except after-tax free cash flow, which generated a factor of 134%.
-The weighted financial performance factor was 186% compared to 112% in fiscal 2013.
+The Compensation Committee set financial performance ranges for fiscal 2015 that were well above fiscal 2014 ranges.
+This outstanding performance generated performance factors equal to the maximum of 200% for each of the measures except after-tax free cash flow, which generated a performance factor of 136%.
+The weighted financial performance factor was 186%.